Welcome to CCL Community’s Page on Diversity & Inclusion at CCL

 Checkmark Image

-Each year a team of D&I Fellows, Community Ambassadors, and volunteers help advance local, state, and national D&I initiatives.
-This year’s team include:
+Each year, a team of Inclusion Fellows & Interns, Community Ambassadors, and volunteers help advance local, state, and national DEI initiatives.
+This year’s team includes:

 Daniel Opoku (He/Him)